ahuacate/pve-host/README.md

 ### 1.1.2.
 PVE OS Install - Primary Host - (1-2)x SSD OS & (1-2)x SSD ZFS Cache ( + ZFS File Server)

 This build is for a dedicated ZFS Cache SSD(s) setup.
 Be careful NOT to set any of your ZFS Cache SSD disks as target disks during your Proxmox OS installation.
-The ZFS disks must be set as `-- do not use --` during the Proxmox installation.
+ZFS disks must be set as `-- do not use --` during the Proxmox installation.

-The dedicated ZFS Cache SSD will be setup and partitioned at a later stage in the build guide.
+The dedicated ZFS Cache SSD will be set up and partitioned at a later stage in the build guide.

 Boot from the Proxmox installation USB stick and configure Proxmox VE as follows:

-**Proxmox Virtualization Environment (PVE)** - At this stage you must select your PVE OS installation drives, Raid type and partition sizes.
+**Proxmox Virtualization Environment (PVE)** - At this stage, you must select your PVE OS installation drives, Raid type, and partition sizes.
 Click 'options' and complete as follows:

 | Option                        | Value            | Notes                                     |
 |-------------------------------|------------------|-------------------------------------------|